com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 $ mill show visualize __.compile
 ```

-This command diagrams the relationships between the `compile` targets of each
+This command diagrams the relationships between the `compile` tasks of each
 module, which illustrates which module depends on which other module's
 compilation output: